code-423n4/docs/getting-started/README.md

 ### Github verification (optional)

 Certified and SR wardens should verify their Github accounts in order to access private repos.
+SR wardens must verify their Github account to [earn the SR role](/roles/sr-wardens.md).

 **Note:** Ensure that you are logged in to the correct GitHub account before starting the verification process.